 No vibratory compaction in the vertical direction will be allowed for layers one inch or less in thickness or, if the Engineer or Contract Documents limit compaction to the static mode only.
 Compact these layers in the static mode only.
 Other non-vertical vibratory modes of compaction will be allowed, if approved by the Engineer; however, no additional compensation, cost or time, will be made.

-When density testing for acceptance is not required, use a rolling pattern approved by the Engineer.
+When density testing for acceptance is not required, use a rolling pattern approved by the Engineer or use the following standard rolling pattern: